askfiy/nvim/README.md

 Install pylint using the pip tool, and then you can use pylint.

 You can configure pylint diagnostics in [pylint.conf](./lint/pylint.conf).

+If you don't want to use pylint or any other lint, you should disable the nvim-lint plugin. set in [plugins.lua](./lua/core/plugins.lua) .

 ## enable copilot